gov-cy/dsf-prototype/README.md

     "layout" : "Max-width", // template reference
     "preScript" : "birthBenefit/test.js", // javascript to be executed before loading the components.
 File must be located under `data/prototypes/`
     "postScript" : "birthBenefit/test.js", // javascript to be executed after loading the components.
 File must be located under `data/prototypes/`
-    "DSFcomponents": //Components definitions
+    "hasBack" : true, //if the page as a back link "DSFcomponents": //Components definitions
         {
         "DOMId": "components", //the DOM id of the element that the components will be rendered in